konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/async_upload_with_callback/index.md

 3. **Set up ngrok**

     Then you will need to set up ngrok.
-First create an account on the [ngrok website](https://ngrok.com/).
+If you already have a public web server able to receive post calls, you can ignore this step and just use the callback URL to your web server's callback end point.
+To set up ngrok, first create an account on the [ngrok website](https://ngrok.com/).
 It's free and you can use your GitHub or Google account.

     Once logged into ngrok, simply follow the simple instructions available at https://dashboard.ngrok.com/get-started/setup On linux, all you need to do is: